tabbiho/kopiRAcoon-frontend/README.md

 ## Installation
 For the project to run locally on your machine:
 1. <code>npm install</code> to install necessary packages
+2. <code>npm run start </code> to run the Create React App locally
+3. Open browser and view the project on http://localhost:3000

 ## Walkthrough
 <h4> 1.
 User login </h4>